Neuroforge/grappli/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+Copyright (C) 2025 Neuroforge

 ## ☕ Support